dmorse/pscfpp/README.md

 PSCF is a software package for field-theoretic analysis of inhomogeneous equilibrium states of polymeric materials.
-It is designed to treat materials containing block polymers and/or homopolymers in which inhomogeneities form as the result of a tendency of some constituents to phase separate.
-It can be used to model periodic ordered structures, interfaces, and micelles.
+It is designed to treat materials containing block polymers and/or homopolymers in which inhomogeneous structures form as the result of a tendency of constituents to phase separate.
+It can be used to model periodic ordered phases, micelles, and interfaces.
 PSCF can be used to perform both self-consistent field theory (SCFT) calculations and stochastic field-theoretic simulation (FTS) calculations that rely on a partial-saddle-point approximation.

 The current version of PSCF is written primarily in C++, supplemented by CUDA to enable the use of a graphics processing unit (GPU) when one is available.
-PSCF is distributed only in source code form, and so must be compiled by the user.
+PSCF is distributed only in source code form, and must be compiled by the user.

 ## Methods: SCFT and FTS